 What will stop the Coronavirus and the economic impact?

 The normal flu abates when enough people have gotten ill, developed immunity, or have been vaccinated.
-Warm weather helps, but only partially--the Spanish flu extended its massive toll of 50 million deaths on the world population for over 2 years.
-Of course the race for a vaccine is on, but experts seem to expect that a solution on a large enough scale may take at least a year. ⁸ Therapeutics might be developed more quickly, with clinical trials already under way.⁹
+Warm weather helps, but only partially – the Spanish flu extended its massive toll of 50 million deaths on the world population for over two years.

 Governments are not likely to tolerate even the lower bound of the estimated potential death toll rate of about 1%, nor hospitals that no longer can accept patients.
 And hence we can expect severe disruptions caused by continued curtailment measures, as in Italy.
 Even when new cases have largely come to a halt as in China, many measures need to remain in place to prevent a renewed outbreak.

-In Italy and Iran, which both have relatively good health systems, the Coronavirus has spread wide and far and its spread maybe way underestimated (given the high death toll in these countries.
-Given the many countries in the world have much worth health systems and tracking in place, it is hard to imagine that the curtailment will fully work to stop the spread.
-And this seems the prevailing view among eminent immunologists. ¹⁰
+In Italy and Iran, which both have relatively good health systems, the Coronavirus has spread wide and far and its spread may be way underestimated given the high death toll in these countries.
+Given the many countries in the world have much-worth health systems and tracking in place, it is hard to imagine that the curtailment will fully work to stop the spread.
+And this seems the prevailing view among eminent immunologists.

-Hence, curtailment measures and the negative confidence effect on spending is likely to have an economic impact until a vaccine or medicine is ready in volumes that keep flare ups from spreading.
+Hence, curtailment measures and the negative confidence effect on spending are likely to have an economic impact until a vaccine or medicine is ready in volumes that keep flare-ups from spreading.
 The size of the effect depends on how effective countries respond, i.e. more like Singapore or more like China?

 What do the markets say?

-We can indeed observe the government bond market (which is one of the best predictors of the economic outcomes) reacting very strongly.
-In the US--which so far has relatively few cases-- interest rates have dropped over a full percent in under a month.
+We can indeed observe the government bond market, which is one of the best predictors of economic outcomes, reacting strongly.
+In the US – which so far has relatively few cases – interest rates have dropped over a full percent in under a month.
 This is quite unprecedented.

-In Germany, the 10 year bund has dropped from-0.4 to as far as -0.8%.
+In Germany, the 10-year bond has dropped from -0.4 to as far as -0.8%.
 Both markets show the lowest rates by far on record.

-This is as clear a forebode of a recession as you can get.
+This is as clear a forecast of a recession as you can get.
 But not necessarily of a depression.
-The availability of medication, a population that practices effective social distancing and hygienic methods, with a moderate (from a world population growth perspective) overall death toll could lead to a rebound anywhere from 3-9 months.
+The availability of medication, a population that practices effective social distancing and hygienic methods, with a moderate (from a world population growth perspective) overall death toll could lead to a rebound anywhere from 3 to 9 months.

 Conclusions for your housing/mortgage journey

-Upward price pressure that we have seen in the hot urban markets of Germany may slow.
+The upward price pressure that we have seen in the hot urban markets of Germany may slow.
 But a decline is not in the cards unless there will be more prolonged selling pressure.
-The demand is by and large driven by very low interest rates and job growth in cities.
+The demand is by and large driven by very low-interest rates and job growth in cities.

-Selling pressure can come about if many people would vacate their homes, or if unemployment shoots up more permanently.
+Selling pressure can come about if many people vacated their homes, or if unemployment shoots up to more permanently.

-In the hot urban markets the impact of homes being vacated is unlikely to be sufficient to cut the lack of housing supply, that is a multiple of a realistic upper bound of the death toll.
+In the hot urban markets, the impact of homes being vacated is unlikely to be sufficient to cut the lack of housing supply, which is a multiple of a realistic upper bound of the death toll.

-The impact through unemployment could be higher.
-For now in many urban areas the employment situation has been tight, providing some cushion to any decline in jobs.
+The impact of unemployment could be higher.
+For now, in many urban areas, the employment situation has been tight, providing some cushion to any decline in jobs.
 Workers in the most affected industries like tourism and travel are likely to receive temporarily generous unemployment support.
-Business owners though may run into liquidity problems and be tempted to sell property.
+Business owners, though, may run into liquidity problems and be tempted to sell property.

-In other words, in this outlook, you can afford to be more picky, when hunting for a house in these urban markets, but don't stop searching and keep in mind you get the lowest mortgage rates the world has ever seen.
+In other words, in this outlook, you can afford to be pickier, when hunting for a house in these urban markets, but don't stop searching and keep in mind you get the lowest mortgage rates the world has ever seen.

-For those who own a home, notably who have a mortgage for at least 5 years, this year is a very good time to refinance that mortgage or lock in your follow up financing rate.
-This low interest period may not last.
-Typically markets look half to a full year ahead.
+For those who own a home, notably those who have had a mortgage for at least 5 years, this year is an excellent time to refinance that mortgage or lock in your follow-up financing rate.
+This low-interest period may not last.
+Typically, markets look half to a full year ahead.
 And a recession may not last beyond a year.